hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 #### Chemicals
 ##### Acid thrower

-The acid thrower is an ancient weapon last used in the horsa war.
+The acid thrower is an ancient weapon last used in the Horsa war.
 This design is simple.
 It acts as a water gun firing highly concentrated acid, dissolving what it touches.
 This weapon is now rarely used, due to the time needed for it to take effect.

 #### Bunkers

 ##### Anti-bunker catapault (R)

 The anti-bunker catapault is the most common method to destroy the bunker of the enemy.
 A massive weight, several km long and super dense, is launched from a catapault (also massive!) onto the bunker, but shortly before impact the entire weight is concentrated into a small area, just a few metres across, and crushes a hole into the bunker.
-However, it usually collapses from the damage, destroying everything inside.
+However, the bunker usually collapses from the damage, destroying everything inside.
 Therefore, it can't always be used.

 ##### Anti-bunker drill (R)

-The anti-bunker drill is the method Rescueland uses when it needs to capture the bunker.
+The anti-bunker drill is the method Rescueland uses when they needs to capture the bunker.
 It drills through the ground at incredible speeds, several thousand km/h.
 However, it is still slower than the anti-bunker catapault, and more expensive, which is why it is not used as often.
 The hole it drills is 8 metres across.
 It can drill into the bunker from any direction, except if it is protected by darkmaterial or FFG.

 # Civilian